ibrahim1hero1/Calccedo/README.md

 [![N|Solid](https://raw.githubusercontent.com/ibrahim1hero1/calccedo/master/readme/images/calccedo.png)](https://calccedo.herokuapp.com)

-Calccedo Library is calculation engine framework built using Java language and in the future it will support all programming languages to help developers for building applications that need complex mathematical equations, Calccedo is not just library, it is work as interperter and act as AI engines
+Calccedo Library is calculation engine library built using Java language and in the future it will support all programming languages to help developers for building applications that need complex mathematical equations, Calccedo is not just library, it is work as interperter and act as AI engines

-you can take tour in how Calccedo Engine can do from this link
+you can take tour in how Calccedo Engine library can do from this link

 https://ibrahim1hero1-calccedo.blogspot.com.eg/p/blog-page.html